 A solid way to track progress and quickly make informed decisions

 After giving assessments, results populate in Edulastic and both teachers and administrators are able to work with the data they get to help guide the next steps for instruction.
 The data helps personalize education.
 It shows them what areas students are strong in and what areas they’re not so strong in.
-They use the Edulastic reports during building level teams and district level teams to analyze data, get insights into students, and adjust curriculum accordingly.
+They use the Edulastic reports during building level and district level team meetings to analyze data, get insights into students, and adjust curriculum accordingly.

 “I see how it impacts teachers and how they use it to inform instruction.
 I also see how it impacts the students as well.” says Kevern.
 “They learn from the feedback which is really important.”
 With the instant feedback, students are able to see the positive results from their hard work or can identify their mistakes and learn from them right away.
 Teachers have a solid way to track progress and quickly make informed decisions for instruction.

 Chagrin is a district that consistently is paying attention to technology trends in order to secure the best solutions for their school leaders, teachers, and students.
 They needed a tool for teachers to create high-quality assessments with technology-enhanced items, and standards-tied questions.
 When they discovered Edulastic, which they realized was intuitive and easy for teachers to navigate, within a few months they knew it would be a great fit.

 “Chagrin saw a need and Edulastic was a way to fill that need.”
 Says Daugherty, “Truly it’s a phenomenal solution… It’s really everything we can ask for in an assessment platform.”